 John F. THORNE, Ph.D. is an American anthropologist, educator, and writer.
 Prior to joining China Cal, Dr. Thorne was Program Academic Advisor with the SIT Study Abroad program in Kunming, Yunnan Province, China, and was previously Lecturer of Asian Studies in the Hong Kong Institute for the Humanities and Social Sciences (HKIHSS) of The University of Hong Kong.
 In 1986, Dr. Thorne was one of the first U.S. citizen to travel and live in the People Republic of China, and since then, has lived in Kunming, Yunnan Province, China for over 15 consecutive years.
 Dr. Thorne holds a Ph.D. degree in Cultural Anthropology from The University of Hong Kong, a M.Phil degree in Social Anthropology from the University of London, and a B.A. degree in International Studies from University of North Carolina – Chapel Hill.
 Dr. Thorne is originally from Los Angeles, California.

-David ZWEIG, Ph.D. has been a member of the Board of the China California Heart Watch for two years.
+David ZWEIG, Ph.D. has been a member of the Board of the China California Heart Watch for four years.
 In the past, he served as a member of the Executive Committee of the Children’s Heart Foundation in Hong Kong and remains Chair of their Fundraising Committee.
 Professionally, Dr. Zweig serves as Chair Professor of the Division of Social Science and Director of the Center on Environment, Energy and Resource Policy at the Hong Kong University of Science and Technology.
 Dr. Zweig is a specialist in Chinese politics and China’s domestic and international political economy.
 He also serves as: Adjunct Professor for the School of Social Sciences and Humanities at the National University of Defense Technology in Changsha, Hunan; Deputy Director of the South China Center on China’s Globalization in Guangzhou; and Vice-Chair of the Center on China’s Globalization in Beijing.
 Dr. Zweig and his family have lived in Hong Kong for 18 years.
 In 2013, Dr. Zweig received The Humanities and Social Sciences Prestigious Fellowship given by the Research Grants Council of Hong Kong.

 Yangjuan BAI, R.N. is a key member of the China California Heart Watch Steering Committee for the Pediatric Heart Training Program.
 Nurse Bai received her master’s degree in nursing administration and works as Vice Head Nurse for the Medical Cardiology Department at the First Affiliated Hospital of Kunming Medical University in Kunming, Yunnan Province.
 Nurse Bai provides lends critical expertise on the screening of children with congenital heart disease and works with local stakeholders to ensure the success of the Pediatric Heart Training Program.